-In the remainder of this paper, we firstly present a brief overview of related work (section \ref{sec:rel}), then task definition and our proposed methods in details (Section \ref{sec:method}) followed by experiments on task dataset (section \ref{sec:experiment}).
-Exploratory data analysis is elaborated in section \ref{sec:data}.
-Finally, the results discussion (including 3-way models and 5-way models) and conclusion are provided in section \ref{sec:results} and \ref{sec:conclude}.
+In the remainder of this paper, we firstly present a brief overview of related work (Section~\ref{sec:rel}), then task definition and our proposed methods in details (Section~\ref{sec:method}) followed by experiments on the task dataset (Section~\ref{sec:experiment}).
+Exploratory data analysis is elaborated in Section~\ref{sec:data}.
+Finally, the results discussion (including 3-way models and 5-way models) and conclusion are provided in Sections~\ref{sec:results} and \ref{sec:conclude} respectively.